 This is essential for their success in each content area.
 There are methods that have proven to be very helpful, and all content-area teachers can learn to use these methods with great success.

 Getting your ESL Endorsement

 The demand for ESL-trained teachers is growing, with some schools requiring their teachers to become endorsed in ESL.
 Also, ESL teachers have the ability to inspire their students to embrace confidence and courage as English language learners.
-Furthermore, if you’re interested in learning how to become an ESL teacher in Michigan, feel free to book a call with one of our Inquiry Support Specialists.
-They are prepared to answer your questions and connect you to more information.
+Furthermore, if you’re interested in learning how to become an ESL teacher in Michigan, feel free to visit us here.

 — Vanessa Lane is the Content Marketing Lead at Concordia University and can be reached at firstname.lastname@example.org.
 When she's not at work, she can be found playing with her kids or watching NBA basketball with her husband.